- AARP - http://blog.aarp.org -

-November is known for Thanksgiving but did you also know that it’s National Adoption Month ?
-November 19th is actually National Adoption Day.
+November is known for Thanksgiving , but did you also know that it’s National Adoption Month ?
+This year, Nov.
+23 is National Adoption Day.
 We don’t put up a tree with lights, or look for eggs, or ask for candy, but it still is a life changing day for so many.

 “All he needed was a chance.
 He needed someone to believe in him.”

-Michael Oher, much like Steve Jobs, Dave Thomas and Faith Hill and names you might not even know are contributing members of society because someone took a chance on them.
+Michael along with Steve Jobs, Dave Thomas and Faith Hill and names you might not even know are contributing members of society because someone took a chance on them.
 In my opinion, the adoption picture is painted so incorrectly.
-It doesn’t have to be a week-old baby or toddler.
+The child doesn’t have to be a week-old baby or toddler.

 I know what happens when you invest in someone’s life.
-It’s not easy, but it’s not easy with your biological children either because I have a pair of those as well.
-We can make this world a better place through adoption.
-One child at a time, and what better a time to try and make a difference than right now!
+It’s not easy, but it’s not easy with your biological children either because I have two of those as well.
+We can make this world a better place through adoption—one child at a time.
+And what better time to try and make a difference than right now?

 Miss one of my previous posts?
 You can view them all HERE